 Physical relapse happens when mental and emotional issues become too overwhelming.
 It can mean a tiny slip-up, like a glass of wine at a party.
 But it can also mean reverting to past habits and seeking out drugs daily.

 Only about 20% of recovered alcohol users return to their pre-rehab lifestyle.
-But small mistakes amount to anywhere between 40% to 80% of recovered users.
+However, small mistakes amount to between 40% and 80% of recovered users.
 The main point is that having a slip-up doesn’t mean you’re doomed.

 It’s crucial to have a plan ready to deal with this situation, even if it never happens.
 You might have a mentor who checks in on you and gets help in the event of a relapse.
 Whatever the case, don’t let it destroy your hard work at rehab!